somesocks/me/src/content/blog/a-better-callback-hell.md

 Once you move the callback to the front, it gets a lot easier to write higher-order functions that compose "chains" of callback-style functions together asynchronously.
 I wrote a library of quite a few of them myself: [uchain](https://github.com/somesocks/uchain).

-uchain is a collection of helpers that take in task functions ``` function task(callback, ...args) {...} ``` and compose them in various asynchronous ways.
+uchain is a collection of helpers that take in asynchronouse task functions and compose them in various asynchronous ways.
 Its all functions, all the way down.

 Using uchain: